Text2Motion: From Natural Language Instructions to Feasible Plans: Experiment Details

 \subsection{Scene descriptions as symbolic states}

+For the remainder of this section, we use the following definitions of terms: \begin{itemize} \item \textbf{Predicate:} a binary-valued function over objects that evaluates to true or false (e.g. \graytext{on(a, b)}) \item \textbf{Spatial Relation:} a predicate grounded over objects that evaluates to true (e.g. \graytext{on(rack, table)}) \item \textbf{Predicate Classifier:} a function that implements whether a predicate is true or false in the scene.
+In this work, we use hand-crafted predicate classifiers for each spatial relation we model \item \textbf{Symbolic State:} the set of all predicates that hold true in the scene \item \textbf{Satisfaction Function:} a binary-valued function that takes as input a geometric state, uses the predicate classifiers to detect what predicates hold true in the geometric state, and collects those predicates into a set to form a symbolic state.
+The satisfaction function evaluates to true if the predicted goals (predicates) hold in the symbolic state \end{itemize}

-To provide scene context to Text2Motion and the baselines, we take a heuristic approach to converting a geometric state $s$ into a basic symbolic state $\mathfrak{s}$.
-Symbolic states are comprised of three spatial relations: \graytext{on(a, b)}, \graytext{under(a, b)}, and \graytext{inhand(a)}. \graytext{inhand(a) = True} when the object a's z value is above a predefined height threshold. \graytext{on(a, b) = True} when i) a is above b (determined by checking if a's axis-aligned bounding box is greater than b'x axis-aligned bounding box) ii) a's bounding box intersects b's bounding box iii) a is not inhand iv) the z distance between a and b is below a certain threshold. \graytext{under(a, b) = True} when a is not above b and a's bounding box intersects b's bounding box.
+To provide scene context to \ttm{} and the baselines, we take a heuristic approach to converting a geometric state $s$ into a basic symbolic state.
+Symbolic states consist of combinations of one or more of the following predicates: \graytext{on(a, b)}, \graytext{under(a, b)}, and \graytext{inhand(a)}. \graytext{inhand(a) = True} when the height of object \graytext{a} is above a predefined threshold. \graytext{on(a, b) = True} when i) object \graytext{a} is above \graytext{b} (determined by checking if the centroid of \graytext{a}'s axis-aligned bounding box is greater than \graytext{b}'s axis-aligned bounding box), ii) \graytext{a}'s bounding box intersects \graytext{b}'s bounding box, and iii) \graytext{inhand(a) = False}. \graytext{under(a, b) = True} when \graytext{on(a, b) = False} and \graytext{a}'s bounding box intersects \graytext{b}'s bounding box.

-The proposed goal proposition prediction technique is also constrained to predict within this set of predicates.
-We highlight that objects are neither specified as within or beyond the robot workspace, as we leave it to the skill value functions to determine the feasibility of the primitives (Sec.~\ref{sec:learning-models}).
+\rone{The proposed \textbf{goal prediction method} (Section~\ref{subsec:goal-prediction}) outputs goal propositions consisting of combinations of the predicates above which have been grounded over objects (i.e. spatial relations).
+As an example, for the natural language instruction ``Put two of the boxes under the rack'' and a symbolic state \texttt{[on(red box, table), on(green box, rack), on(hook, rack), on(blue box, rack)]}, the LLM might predict the set of three goals \texttt{\{[under(red box, rack), under(blue box, rack)], [under(red box, rack), under(green box, rack)], [under(green box, rack), under(blue box, rack)]\}}. } We note that objects are neither specified as within or beyond the robot workspace, as we leave it to the skill's Q-functions to determine feasibility (Section~\ref{appx-sub:learning-models}).